 Hiking Backpack

-Invest on the right backpack for your hiking needs.Β The right hiking backpack for day hikes should be lightweight but has ample space for all your hiking essentials.
+Invest in the right backpack for your hiking needs.
+The right hiking backpack for day hikes should be lightweight but has ample space for all your hiking essentials.
 It should also be waterproof and comfortable to carry.

-The Teton Sports Oasis 1100 Hydration Pack weighs around two pounds and has an 18 liter capacity.
-It comes with a smaller front pouches, one of which is held by compression straps.
-There are a couple of mesh pockets, a key latch, and cord up front.
-At the bottom of the bag is a hidden pocket hiding a raincover.
-Perhaps the most exciting feature of the Teton Sport Oasis is the free 2-Liter hydration bladder.
+The Teton Sports Oasis 1100 Hydration Pack weighs around two pounds and has an 18-liter capacity.
+It comes with smaller front pouches, one of which is held by compression straps.
+There are a couple of mesh pockets, a key latch, and a cord up front.
+At the bottom of the bag is a hidden pocket hiding a rain cover.
+Perhaps the most exciting feature of the Teton Sports Oasis is the free 2-Liter hydration bladder.

 Food and Water